 - 1 tbsp garlic, minced

-- In a medium-sized bowl, mix 1 tbsp of cornstarch and 1 tbsp of soy sauce.
-Then add the beef strips to the mixture.
-Marinate for 5-10 minutes to tenderize the beef.
-You can skip this step if you are in a rush
+- In a medium bowl, mix 1 tbsp of cornstarch and 1 tbsp of soy sauce.

 - In a medium bowl, mix 2 tbsp soy sauce, hoisin sauce, sugar and ginger.
-For the best results, use 1 tbsp of light soy sauce and 1 tbsp of dark soy sauce.
+Reserve.

-- Meanwhile, place a large skillet over medium-high heat.
+- Place a large skillet or wok over medium-high heat and add vegetable oil.

-- Add in vegetable oil.
-When the oil is hot, add the beef strips and stir fry about 2 minutes until the beef is no longer pink.
+- When the oil is hot, add the beef strips and stir fry for 2-3 minutes until the beef is no longer pink.

-- Then add the minced garlic, sliced carrots and broccoli.
-Stir fry for about 5 minutes until vegetables are tender.
+- Add the minced garlic, sliced carrots and broccoli.
+Stir fry for 5 minutes or until vegetables are tender.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.